...where we care

 What you want to avoid is the situation whereby when the next set of accounts are prepared, it turns out there were not sufficient profits after tax or reserves from which dividends could legally be paid.
 In that situation you will end up with a Director’s loan which has tax consequences for the company and needs to be paid back to the company.
 The ultimate “worst case scenario” is where a company goes under with an amount owed by the Director to it by way of loan.
 Any administrator, receiver or liquidator who gets involved at that stage will look to the Director/Shareholders to physically pay the money back to the company before any winding up goes ahead and that can be a painful process.

 Please speak to us ahead of paying large dividends in the current environment, or of course if there are cashflow issues in the company at present and long term viability is becoming an issue.

-The Financial Secretary to the Treasury has announced that organisations reimbursing staff for equipment purchases enabling them to work from home during the coronavirus pandemic will not have to pay tax.
-This could include internet access, computer equipment, office furniture etc. Under the normal procedure, employers have to account for tax and NIC on reimbursed expenses of this type via a PAYE settlement agreement.
+The Financial Secretary to the Treasury announced that organisations reimbursing staff for equipment purchases enabling them to work from home during the coronavirus pandemic will not have to pay tax.
+This could include internet access, computer equipment, office furniture etc. Under the normal procedure, employers had to account for tax and NIC on reimbursed expenses of this type via a PAYE settlement agreement.